pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can remove a person from your contact list so that you can remove contacts that you no longer need.
+You can remove a person from your contact list, so that you can remove contacts that you no longer need.

 <h4>Format:</h4>